brentyates/prettypullrequests/README.md

 Current Features:
 - Click on the file name to collapse a file, or collapse from bottom up via an added button
 - Collapse/Expand all
-- Collapse/Expand all that match a criteria
+- Collapse/Expand all that match a regex pattern
 - Collapse/Expand added/removed lines
-- Move the close pull request button slightly away from the comment button